Johnson Controls International plc [JCI] – Mismatched value and price: Is it Worth Buying?

 Turning to investigate this organization’s capital structure, Johnson Controls International plc [JCI] has generated a Total Debt to Total Equity ratio of 36.52.
 Similarly, its Total Debt to Total Capital is 26.75, while its Total Debt to Total Assets stands at 17.07.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 33.94, and its Long-Term Debt to Total Capital is 24.86.

-This stock’s Beta value is currently 1.09, which indicates that it is 10.36% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 28.80.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.12, which indicates that it is 7.32% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 35.14.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Johnson Controls International plc [JCI] a Reliable Buy?